ibm-cloud-docs/Cloudant/offerings/learning-center.md

 Developers like this flexibility because they can design their data in their code, turn it into JSON, and write it to the database.

-It's still important to think about what your data includes, especially in terms of how you are going to query and index it, as we see later.
+It's still important to think about the *shape of your data*, especially in terms of how you are going to query and index it, as we see later.

 Data design is still required, but strictly speaking that database doesn't need to know about your schema.